manning-lab/fetch-dbgap-files/README.md

 # fetch-dbgap-files

-Code to fetch dbGaP files using sra-toolkit
+Code to fetch dbGaP files using sra-toolkit.